Linaro/website/Linaro.org/projects/mobile-aosp-optimization/README.md

 # Mobile AOSP Optimization

 The Android Open Source Project (AOSP) is the foundation for Android based devices.
-It is a central goal to Linaro that the ARM based mobile ecosystem through AOSP, and more directly Android products have a superior user experience than Android products based on other CPU architectures.
+It is a central goal to Linaro that the ARM based mobile ecosystem through AOSP, and more directly Android products, have a more superior user experience than Android products based on other CPU architectures.

 The Mobile AOSP Optimization Lead Project serves as the focus of LMG Engineering.
-The scope of Optimizations in this project cover the range of devices from those with modest amounts of memory and CPU(s) to those with more generous amounts of RAM with big/LITTLE SoC implementations.
-Optimizations does not refer to just those improvements in CPU performance but also includes reducing the amount of RAM consumed by the system, improved Power Management, Thermal management, off-load to dedicated hardware, improvements that enable developers, I/O for Mobile form factors, file systems and so on.
+The scope of Optimizations in this project covers the range of devices from those with modest amounts of memory and CPU(s) to those with more generous amounts of RAM with big/LITTLE SoC implementations.
+Optimizations do not refer to just those improvements in CPU performance but also include reducing the amount of RAM consumed by the system, improved Power Management, Thermal management, off-load to dedicated hardware, improvements that enable developers, I/O for Mobile form factors, file systems and so on.

 **Key Deliverables:**